 Each pay period, the Employer will provide the Union a list of all employees in the bargaining units with a copy sent to a designated representative of the local.
 The electronic list will be sent to WFSE headquarters.
 The reports will contain:

 A. Employee identification number;

 B. Name;

-C. Home mailing address;
+C. Home mailing address, home phone number, cell number and personal email address if known;

 D. Work telephone number and work email address;

 E. Work county;